Statistics from Altmetric.com

 Three academic institutions in USA; recruitment December 2004 to May 2007.

 Comprehensive behavioural intervention for tics (CBIT) or supportive therapy and education about tics (control).
-The primary component of CBIT is habit reversal training, which consists mainly of tic awareness (self-monitoring and identifying early signs that a tic is going to occur) and competing response training (using a voluntary …
+The primary component of CBIT is habit reversal training, which consists mainly of tic awareness (self-monitoring and identifying early signs that a tic is going to occur) and competing response training (using a voluntary behaviour to manage the premonitory urge). …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.